molly/manager-README/README.md

 One exception to the normal pager scheduling is if you're hourly.
 If that's the case, I will ask you which hours you consider to be your "working hours" and will not schedule you outside of this.

+If you get paged and something seems to be wrong but you don't know how to address it, please alert other people on the team.
+First try mentioning it in our team's Slack channel.
+If it's after-hours you may need to escalate the page.
+You will never be faulted for doing this; our goal is to make sure all issues are addressed, not to silo all issues to one single team member.

 ## Performance

 I will give you feedback on how you're doing in our one-on-ones.
 If I'm worried about your performance, I will let you know.
 If you worry that I'm worried about your performance, please let me know.